ciompi/beta.team/index.md

 “For once you have tasted flight you will walk the earth with your eyes turned skywards, for there you have been and there you will long to return.” -Leonardo da Vinci

 ### Contact
-Interested in working with a lean, effective and amazing technical team.
-Call us 802 338-1876.
+Interested in working with a lean, effective and amazing technical team?
+Call Us 802-338-1876.